Apple cheesecake shortbread cookies present the fantastic flavors of apple cheesecake in an easy to make slice and bake

 How long it takes: 15 minutes to make the dough, an hour to chill the dough, and 18 minutes to bake the cookies

 Equipment you’ll need: mixer, parchment or waxed paper, baking sheet

-For this year’s apple party, I decided to bring shortbread slice-and-bake cookies.
-Who doesn’t love cookies?
-These apple cheesecake shortbread cookies are unique, flavorful, and full of the flavors of fall.
+These apple cheesecake shortbread slice-and-bake cookies are unique, flavorful, and full of the flavors of fall.
 You’ll love the bits of apple in every bite, and the crunchy walnuts around the edges.

 The cookies are made with dried apples so they retain their crispness.
 Fresh apples would add too much moisture.
 Flavored with lots of cinnamon and nutmeg, the buttery cream cheese dough is easy to make.

 - They are a convenient slice and bake cookie.
 Don’t you just love the convenience of slice and bakes?
 Prepare the dough, roll into logs, and wrap well.
 You can keep these cookie dough logs in the refrigerator for a few days, or in the freezer for up to three months.
 When you are in the mood for freshly baked cookies (which is pretty much always for me), or if you have unexpected guests coming over, simply take a log of cookie dough out of the freezer, slice, bake, and Wow! you have freshly baked cookies ready in just 20 minutes or so.

 - Homemade cookies are so much better!
 I know, you’re saying this isn’t exactly a new thing.
 You can buy logs of cookie dough at the grocery store.
 That’s true, but when isn’t homemade better than store bought?
 Homemade cookies taste better (no artificial flavors), are more economical, and are made with real butter instead of palm oil.